tonetheman/python_podcast_downloader/readme.md

 # podcast puller

-A script I wrote to download all of the insane babblings of the christian nationalist mike johnson.

-It should work to download other podcasts found on google podcasts.
+A script I wrote to download podcasts found on google podcasts.

 The code is extremely simple and naive.